 The McLaren Vale Biodiversity Project

-The outcomes will include:-
+Specific outcomes sought include:-

 - the clearing and restoration of heavily degraded creek lines across the Willunga Basin;